 Probability of surviving to the next year and the biomass of annual Chinook run sizes for the Kenai River between 2005 and 2017.

-Probability of surviving to the next year and the biomass of annual sockeye run sizes for the Kenai River between 2006 and 2015.
+Probability of surviving to the next year and the biomass of annual sockeye run sizes for the Susitna River between 2006 and 2015.

 Probability of surviving to the next year and the biomass of annual sockeye run sizes for the Kenai River between 2005 and 2015.